jcassel/Octo-Pendant/README.md

-# esp8266_OPRA
+# Octo Pendant
-OctoPrint remote API pendant touch screen.
+An OctoPrint remote API pendant touch screen.
 An alternate touch UI for when you are at your printer but want to ensure constant control from OctoPrint.

 Uses a WeMos D1 mini (esp8266) and a [2.4" Touch TFT](https://www.aliexpress.us/item/3256803259687592.html).
 Both are inexpensive and easy to obtain.
 I also designed a simple carrier board for connecting them together without doing manual wiring although it is possible to do it that way.
 I designed a case for it as well.